 - Your state’s rules for reporting sales tax exemptions in your accounting books

-- Whether you must charge local sales tax on certain items
+- Whether you must charge state or local sales tax on certain items

-- Rules about rainchecks, layaway, and gift certificates
+- Rules about online sales, rainchecks, layaway, and gift certificates

 - Whether you need to participate

-Need help keeping track of your state’s tax-free weekend, week, or day?
-Use the chart below to find out which states have a sales tax holiday in 2019.
+Need help keeping track of your state’s no-tax weekend, week, or day?
+Use the chart below to find out which states have a sales tax holiday in 2021, what items are exempt, and maximum exemption amounts.
+Keep in mind that some states (e.g., Texas) may have multiple sales tax holidays throughout the year.

 Clothing: $100 (per item)